The payment behaviour of the Swedish population

-Swedish households are increasingly using electronic means of payment such as bank cards and Swish, at the same time as the use of cash is declining.
-Debit cards are still dominant among electronic means of payment.
-This is shown by a survey that the Riksbank carried out to get a better understanding of the Swedish population's payment habits.
+Swedish households are increasingly using electronic means of payment such as bank cards and Swish, while the use of cash is declining.
+Among electronic payment instruments, debit cards still dominate.
+These are the result of a survey conducted by the Riksbank to get a better understanding of Swedish people’s payment habits.

 Numerical data, Payments patterns in Sweden 2022 (xlsx)